Accounts payable

 Vendor payments are the payouts that a vendor sends to their stakeholders and suppliers in exchange for goods, stocks, or services.
 The accounts payable department of a company handles vendor payment management and vendor payment processing.

 The vendor payment process starts when the supplier company raises an invoice and sends it to the buyer through email or post.
-The buyer company verifies the invoice and its entries and approves it for processing on mentioned due date.
+The accounts payable team in the buyer company verifies the invoice and its entries and approves it for processing on mentioned due date.

 On or before the time and date mentioned, the payment is made by cash, cards, online banking, or wallets like Google Pay.